beat-jet-lag

 When I woke up after my nap, we got ready to go out for dinner.
 Because we were staying in the middle of Sydney, we made the effort to got out and the night actually turned into drinks so we didn’t actually get in until 1am.
 How I did this, I don’t know but it worked a treat.

 The key is, wait until the evening to have the drinks.
 Don’t go straight to the pub if you land in the morning or in the middle of the day as you’ll probably crash a lot sooner than you think.
-Get yourself back on Sydney time straight away.
+And don’t drink on the plane.
+While it might seem like a good idea to spend your flight time, you’ll feel bloomin’ awful when you land.

 The next day I felt like I was back on Sydney time and just took one phenergan before I went to bed and slept the whole way through.